Is it a good idea to do a 70.3 as your first triathlon race? (Photo: Patrick McDermott/Getty Images)

 If you are currently training in only one of the swim-bike-run disciplines for three to four hours weekly, you’ll need about eight weeks to layer in the other two sports.
 If you are currently training two of the three disciplines for a combined total of five to six hours weekly, you’ll need about four weeks to layer in the third sport.
 If you aren’t swim-bike-running at all, or you are but your weekly hours are below those ranges, then add four to six weeks to build volume within your first sport or two to four weeks to increase your weekly volume.

 OK, yes: If you do a sprint- or Olympic-distance triathlon before your 70.3, then technically your 70.3 isn’t your first triathlon.
-But triathlon has a lot of moving parts, and you really want to iron out all the kinks before your big day.
+But triathlon has a lot of moving parts, and you really want to iron out all the kinks and avoid common first-time triathlete mistakes before your big day.
 Think of those shorter races as a dress rehearsal instead of an actual race if that helps you feel better.
-I promise that your 70.3 will go smoother for having gained some race-day experience before your “official” first triathlon.
+I promise that your 70.3 will go smoother after having gained some race-day experience before your “official” first triathlon.

 In addition to an actual prep race, race day simulations are great, low-stress opportunities to practice everything you’re going to need, use, and do on race day.
 Because the cardinal rule of racing, regardless of distance, is “nothing new on race day.”